 Below are the needs assessment maps and tables, organized by region in PDF:

-General Assembly in §15.2-2223.1 established Urban Development Areas (UDAs) as a mechanism to assist with the coordination of transportation and land use planning, to encourage infill development, and to help reduce public costs related to the provision of services by focusing development in areas with existing infrastructure.
-In 2012, the legislation amended to make the designation of UDAs voluntary across all localities and to include a more flexible definition.
+The General Assembly in §15.2-2223.1 established Urban Development Areas (UDAs) as a mechanism to assist with the coordination of transportation and land use planning, to encourage infill development, and to help reduce public costs related to the provision of services by focusing development in areas with existing infrastructure.
+In 2012, the legislation was amended to make the designation of UDAs voluntary across all localities and to include a more flexible definition.
 UDAs can be any area designated by a locality in their comprehensive plan for focused growth that incorporates the principles of Traditional Neighborhood Development.
 Traditional Neighborhood Development embodies classic characteristics of traditional communities such as:

-The interactive map includes the current location of all designated UDA boundaries, locations of potential code referenced locally designated growth areas, and other locally designated growth areas.
-This map provides a snapshot of information as of August 1, 2015 and is expected to change.
 Each location within the map includes some basic information you may view by clicking on the location - including the name, locality, VDOT district, and location id (which corresponds to the id on the summary table and on each profile).